 JetBlue has them at JFK for four thirty, taxi to a suite at the Soho Grand.
 One bedroom, one bed to Ellen's delight.
 Stocked wet bar, nice view, only nine hundred a night.

 Soho is south of Midtown, Chelsea and Flatiron, further south is Chinatown then downtown and the financial district.
 The target lives near his job, has a condo on FDR Drive.
 Katya's research showed it isn't a multimillion dollar showplace, more like a million and a half.
-In this part of Manhattan, that gets you maybe twelve hundred square feet in a stack of six hundred other condos.
+In this part of Manhattan, that gets you maybe twelve hundred square feet in a stack of three hundred other condos.

 Ellen, "What now?"